 Sometimes the situation feels even more personal with higher stakes.
-When a colleague strongly criticizes your project during a well attended meeting, it can feel like not only that person, but all the attendees are judging you.
-When your sweetheart breaks it off saying its not working out, it can feel like they are passing judgment that you weren’t good enough.
+When a colleague strongly criticizes your project during a well-attended meeting, it can feel like not only that person, but all the attendees are judging you.
+When your sweetheart breaks it off saying it’s not working out, it can feel like they are passing judgment that you weren’t good enough.
 However, if you take a step back and depersonalize it, it is easier to see that the colleague is commenting on the project, not you.
 Your ex-sweetheart is making a conclusion about the relationship and what’s right for him or her.
 I am not saying you shouldn’t reflect on your role in the project or relationship to determine if there is anything you can do better.
 That would be wise.
 On the other hand, what those meeting attendees and your ex think about you personally is none of your business!
+I’ll say it again; quit taking it personally!
 Those thoughts are about them; their values and baggage.

 It’s about you.
 What you believe about yourself, your worth and capabilities determines your experience of these situations.
-When you are well grounded, like an old growth tree, in the knowledge of your own inherent worth, your values and your abilities, the small breeze of someone else’s thoughtless behavior cannot sway you.
-Unfortunately, far too many of use haven’t spent enough time driving our roots down into the earth; solidifying our self knowing, self possession and self confidence.
+When you are well-grounded, like an old-growth tree, in the knowledge of your own inherent worth, your values, and your abilities, the small breeze of someone else’s thoughtless behavior cannot sway you.
+Unfortunately, far too many of us haven’t spent enough time driving our roots down into the earth; solidifying our self-knowing, self-possession, and self-confidence.
 We spend far too much time looking to others to validate our experience and tell us what’s real for us.

 Until now, external validation has been a driving force and motivator in my life.
 I have always felt like I have something to prove.
 While I have had enough self awareness to suspect I have done something well, I have looked to parents, teachers, coaches, bosses, friends and colleagues to validate this suspicion.
 More precisely, I’ve looked to others to tell me my effort or accomplishment is good enough and therefore I am good enough.
 You can see from the list of types of people from whom I seek validation that, until now, I have cast my net wide.